publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schLXXVII/m__us_usc_t16_s460s–15.md

     (g) __Authorization of appropriations__

-        There are authorized to be appropriated to the Secretary $225,000 to restore, preserve, and maintain the public land transferred under subsection (a) of this section.
+        There are authorized to be appropriated to the Secretary $225,000 to restore, preserve, and maintain the public land transferred under subsection (a).

 ([Pub.
 L. 107–295, title IV, § 437][/us/pl/107/295/s437], Nov.
 25, 2002, [116 Stat.
 2129][/us/stat/116/2129].)